-You can probably tell by now that I love Lincoln.
+You can probably tell by now that I love Lincolnshire.
 On a good day, it’s about four hour’s drive from our home.
 What I love about it is that fits us a family.
 The kids and I like to go off on adventures; nature walking.
 While Hubby feels more ‘at home’, close to the shops.
 Visiting Lincoln gives us the best of both.
 Although it doesn’t feel like it when you’re trying to say rooted to the ground against gale force winds … spring is upon us.
-For 2019, there are exciting things happening in Lincoln.
+For 2019, there are exciting things happening in Lincolnshire.

-Due to the uncertainty about aftershock of Brexit, more Britons may opt for staycations.
+Due to the uncertainty about aftershock of Brexit, more Britons may opt for UK staycations.
 It’s exciting to see how town and cities rise to the challenge of offering visitors value for money.
 Holidays that allow me to learn something new and enjoy the natural beauty of the area are a plus.
 Lincoln certainly offers that.

-Days Out With Kids
+Days Out With Kids In Lincolnshire

 Recently, Lincolnshire Media’s Tourism Excellence Awards held at the DoubleTree by Hilton, Lincoln.
 The event shone a light on unsung heroes and rising stars in the local tourism industry: visitor attractions, holiday parks, hotels, tea rooms and bed and breakfasts etc. The winner of Outstanding Contribution was the International Bomber Command Centre (IBCC).
 Lincoln has connection to the RAF.
 The centre tells the story of all those who served in Bomber Command in the Second World War.